-the dream of the 90s is alive in this essay @ usih book reviews section.
+the “dream of the 90s” is alive in this book review.

-Intellectual Radicalism after 1989: Crisis and Reorientation in the British and the American Left (Verlag, Bielfeld: Transcript, 2018)
+- Sebastian Berg, Intellectual Radicalism after 1989: Crisis and Reorientation in the British and the American Left (Verlag, Bielfeld: Transcript, 2018).

 The success of Fukayama’s argument, published first in a 1989 essay for The National Interest and then as the best-selling book The End of History and the Last Man, suggests how difficult the years around 1989 were for the left.
 While a few theorists of radicalism in Britain and the United States thought that the end of the Cold War heralded new opportunities for emancipatory politics, most despaired of what was to become of socialism.
 “We are in a period of uncertainty and confusion,” Michael Walzer wrote in Dissent in 1992, “The collapse of communism ought to open new opportunities for the democratic left, but its immediate effect has been to raise questions about many leftist (not only communist) orthodoxies: about the ‘direction’ of history, the role of state planning in the economy, the value and effectiveness of the market, the future of nationalism, and so on” (7).
 For British political scientist Andrew Gamble, “Nothing quite as cataclysmic, however, has occurred before in the history of Marxism as the collapse of the Soviet Union between 1989 and 1991.”
 Writing at the end of the 1990s, Gamble thought that “despite the ossification of Marxism as a doctrine in the Soviet Union, and the open repudiation of the Soviet system by Marxists in other parts of the world, the extent to which in the previous seventy years the meaning of Marxism and of socialism had become inextricably bound up with the fate of the Soviet Union had not been fully appreciated” (8).